sbates-idrc/baby-bliss-bot/docs/StyleGANModelTraining.md

 The list of images with the second max height is:  []
 ```

-5. Resize images with the max width 313px to a width of 256px.
+Step 5.
+Resize images with the max width 313px to a width of 256px.
 Since all resized images need to be in the same height
 with the max dimension of 256px, it results in the calculation of the height:
 ```
 max_height = 256 * 264 / 313 = 215.92
 ```

-6. Resize all single character images to a height of 216px.
+Step 6.
+Resize all single character images to a height of 216px.
 ```
 // Resize
 python resize_images_to_same_height.py ~/Downloads/bliss_single_chars 216 ~/Downloads/bliss_single_chars_in_height_216